bcgov/DevEx-Roadmap/_pages/index.md

 Use this template to create [BC Agile Guides](http://pages.18f.gov/guides/) and other BC Government-branded documentation available on [18F Pages](https://pages.18f.gov/).
-It's structured like an 18F Guides guide, and it walks you through the process of creating and publishing an 18F Pages document based on the same theme.
+It's structured like an 18F Guides guide, and it walks you through the process of creating and publishing a guide based on the same theme.

 The template is derived from [CFPB/DOCter](https://github.com/CFPB/DOCter).